khadijahW/Flash028/BUILDING A SOC/building-a-soc.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I developed a minature honeynet in Azure and ingested log sources from various resources into a centralized Log Analytics workspace.
+This data is then leveraged by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+In this methodology I meticulously measured key security metrics within an initially vulnerable environment over a 24-hour period.
+Subsequently, I fortified the environment by implementing targeted security controls, after which I reassessed and measured the same metrics for an additional 24 hours.
+The following results encapsulate my findings:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)